George0726/USC_ECE_Courses/README.md

 ## EE546 Mathematics of high dimensional data

-python and Matlab version of some basic mathematics algorithms with mathematical prove
+python and Matlab version of some basic mathematics algorithms with mathematical proof